-Field screening remains an effective way to identify illicit discharges or which storm water pipes may have illicit connections.
+Dry weather field screening remains an effective way to identify illicit discharges or which storm water pipes may have illicit connections.
+Dry weather screenings should occur when flow should not be present.
+Typically, this is 48-72 hours after a rain event.
+However, based on the precipitation event and size of drainage area, the amount of time may change.
 Similar to the previous permit, the Permittee needs to identify pollutant parameter action levels used during outfall screening.
 Based upon the sampling result for a specific pollutant, the Permittee may need to take additional action.
 For example, the concentration of ammonia detected at the outfall may require the Permittee to collect a sample for lab analysis and complete a sewer shed investigation to find the source.
 Other times, only follow up monitoring is needed.
 The Permittee has the flexibility to determine the action levels and corresponding response steps provided the pollutants and specified parameter action levels are identified in the written IDDE field screening procedures or similar document.
 The Department has developed guidance to assist with developing parameter action levels, and the Permittee is encouraged to adapt their IDDE programs based upon the results of screening and characteristics of the sewer sheds.
 The IDDE field screening procedures or similar document shall also explain when a certified lab sample needs to be collected, as these are more accurate and hold greater weight during enforcement.

 Prioritization of outfalls to screen is an effective practice to identify illicit discharges and eliminate the pollutant loads.
 Similar to the previous permit, this permit calls for identifying priority outfalls - any MS4 outfall, not just major outfalls, which has a high likelihood of illicit discharge based upon multiple variables.
 The Permittee should select 20 percent (1/5) of the major outfalls and 20 percent (1/5) of the priority outfalls to screen each year.
-Any major outfall showing evidence of illicit discharges or exceeding a parameter action level, needs to be monitored at least once per year.
-It is highly recommended a schedule of annual outfalls screening be provided in the IDDE written procedure to more easily demonstrate permit compliance.
+If the Permittee determines at least 20 percent of these outfalls cannot be screen during a given year due to technical, logistical, or other reasonable issues, the